CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

      SHOW REPLICA STATUS\G;
      ```
    - Ensure `Slave_IO_Running` and `Slave_SQL_Running` are both `Yes`.
    - Something isn't quite right.
 Can you figure out how to fix this?
 There may be a few things that need to be fixed.
 Use `SHOW REPLICA STATUS\G` to find out what is wrong.
 Can you see the `cyfdb` database on the replica?
+Keep a log of all commands you are executing on each server while troubleshooting this.

 ### Task 3: Demonstrate Replication